All posts

 • Foreign real estate (directly owned)

-• Crypto held in self-custody wallets (though other reporting may apply)
+• Crypto in self-custody wallets (though other reporting may apply)

 FBAR is due April 15, with an automatic extension to October 15.

-A nomad who has been abroad for five years with unreported Wise accounts has potentially five years of exposure.
+A nomad who's been abroad five years with unreported Wise accounts has five years of exposure.
 Each year is assessed separately.
-The penalties compound.
+The penalties stack.

-The structural observation is this: Many digital nomads have FBAR exposure they don't know about.
-The exposure accumulates silently.
-And the cost of discovery is far higher than the cost of compliance.
-For nomads whose tax residency is already ambiguous across countries, FBAR obligations layer on top of an already complex position — a dynamic explored in what happens when two countries both claim you.
+Which path fits depends on your specific situation and needs professional guidance.
+But the core problem is worth stating plainly: many digital nomads have FBAR exposure they don't know about, and it accumulates silently.
+The cost of getting caught is far higher than the cost of filing.
+For nomads whose tax residency is already ambiguous across countries, FBAR obligations sit on top of that ambiguity.
+What happens when two countries both claim you explores that dynamic.

 Visual: FBAR Reporting Decision Flow